alazzaro/cug26_containers_tutorial/HowToAccessLUMI/README.md

 You can check the [LUMI documentation](https://docs.lumi-supercomputer.eu/firststeps/) to get familiar with the system.

 In this document, we provide detailed instructions on how to access LUMI for the CUG tutorial on containers.
 For logistics reasons, it is **highly recommended** that you start the procedure as soon as possible.
-Consider that it can take up to a day to get full access, so we can not promise any access on the day of the tutorial.
+Consider that it can take up to a day to get full access, so we cannot promise any access on the same day of the tutorial.

 If you need assistance, please connect to the Slack channel [#cug2026-tutorial-1b](https://crayusers.slack.com/archives/C0AU57Y2SG5) of the CUG workspace.